Jwala Gutta: 2016: PBL & Second Uber Cup Bronze

-Gutta began her 2016 with the Premier Badminton League, where she represented Hyderbad Hunters alongside Lee Chong Wei and Parupalli Kashyap.
+Gutta began her 2016 with the Premier Badminton League, where she represented Hyderabad Hunters alongside Lee Chong Wei and Parupalli Kashyap.
 She played in the mixed doubles alongside Indonesian Markis Kido and Danish Carsten Mogensen.
 The team couldn't qualify for the knock-out stage, finishing fifth in the standings.

 In May, Gutta was part of the Indian team for the 2016 Thomas & Uber Cup held at Kunshan, China.
 The Indian women's team was put into Group- D alongside Japan, Germany and Australia.
 The India team beat Germany and Australia 5–0 before losing out to Japan to finish second in the group.
 In the quarter-finals they came back from a 0–1 deficit after Saina Nehwal lost the first singles to beat Thailand 3–1.
 Gutta and Ponnappa won their match in straight sets to secure a semifinal berth and the team's second consecutive bronze medal.
 The Indian team was however beaten by eventual champions China in the semifinal stage.